 - Google Chromecast

-- LG, Panasonic Samsung and Sony Blu-ray players
+- LG, Panasonic Samsung, and Sony Blu-ray players

-- Microsoft Xbox 360 and Xbox One
+- Xbox 360, Xbox One, and Xbox Series X/S

 - Prime Video VR for Oculus

-- Sony PlayStation 3 and PlayStation 4
+- Sony PlayStation 3, PlayStation 4, and PlayStation 5

-What to watch on Amazon Prime Video
+What to Watch on Amazon Prime Video

-Prime Video has a huge video library to satisfy subscribers’ content appetites, from Hollywood movies and popular TV series to original programming.
+Prime Video has a huge library to satisfy subscribers’ content appetites, from Hollywood movies and popular TV series to original programming.
 Content categories available to choose from include:

 - Action & Adventure